FEATURED WORK Building Influence With CorePower Yoga

 First impressions are everything – especially for brands.
 That’s why making a significant splash in a new market is vital at all stages, from the lead-up to the grand opening to what comes next.
 It’s about building buzz, but also maintaining buzz.

-In December 2015, premier yoga brand CorePower Yoga entered the Philadelphia market, opening its first studio in the heart of the city.
+Recently, premier yoga brand CorePower Yoga entered the Charlotte, NC and Philadelphia markets, opening its first studios in these vibrant cities.
 TURNER was challenged with supporting the studio’s pre-, grand and post-opening to ensure maximum consumer impact, membership conversions and continued foot traffic.

 WHAT WE DID